DoctorKhan/The-Human-Experiment-Book/src/30_pre_flood/01_gods_among_us.md

 - Interface with non-physical dimensions of reality
 - Ability to influence matter and energy through consciousness

-These weren't mythological abilities - they were the genetic inheritance of beings designed to bridge human and divine consciousness.
+These weren't mythological abilities - they were the genetic inheritance of beings designed to bridge human and Werdhan consciousness.

 ## The Technological Infrastructure